redbrick/rb-ldap/README.md

 * query ldap for user info to generate apache template conf for user vhosts.
 * Search for users in ldap
 * Create a new Redbrick user
+* Renew a user
+* convert a users usertype
+* edit user info
+* reset a user's password

 ## Installation